 Reading assignments from the text will be given for discrete areas of the law.
-These will be supplemented by the assignment of individual cases (usually cases decided after publication of the text or cases from New York State) to be read on line or in the library.
-Please use the TWEN cite for this course to view assignments.
-The number of the assignment will loosely correspond to the class number.
+These will occasionally be supplemented by the assignment of individual cases (usually cases decided after publication of the text or cases from New York State) to be read on line or in the library.
+Please use the Canvass site for this course to view assignments.
+The number of the assignment will NOT correspond to the class number and multiple classes may be devoted to single assignments, particularly early in the semester.

 Students will be expected to brief the assigned material, orally discuss the cases in class (including the facts, issues and holding) and respond to and pose questions concerning the material.

-The American Bar Association requires that you spend at least eight hours per week, on average, outside of class studying for this 4-credit course.
+The American Bar Association requires that you spend at least eight hours per week, on average, outside of class studying for this 4-credit course (or 4 hours each class).
 This is in addition to the four hours a week we spend in class.
+This is a good guide to determine if you are spending enough time preparing for class.